burlster1980/arupcodev060/content/creating-modules/contacts.md

 			<h5><a id="contacts-live" name="contacts-live"></a>Where do contacts ‘live’ within the CMS?</h5>
 			<p>A. Currently, all the contacts you can use reside within the ‘Our firm’ area of the CMS.
 You can browse all the contacts available here</p>
 			<h5>The contact I want doesn’t exist on the website.
 What should I do?</h5>
 			<p>A. To select a contact, the person must have a ‘Profile’ created within the CMS.
 It is important that a Profile contains some specific information including the contact’s picture.
-You should therefore consult the person you want to create as a contact to obtain the correct content to create this profile.</p>
+You should therefore consult the person you want to create as a contact to obtain the correct content to <a href="/creating-pages/creating-profiles/">create this profile</a>.</p>
 			<h5><a id="can-i" name="can-i"></a>Can I add a page without a contact?</h5>
 			<p>A. Pages can be published without contacts – BUT – it’s important to remember that we want the website to demonstrate the skills of Arup’s staff and to make these staff approachable.
 Its therefore vital to try and ensure that a relevant contact is added to all Projects and Perspectives (in particular) that you want to publish.
 Wherever possible, try and ensure that a suitable contact is available.</p>
 			<h5><a id="i-want" name="i-want"></a>I want to personalise my contact.
 Should I do this?</h5>